matter-labs/zksync-web-era-docs/docs/dev/v1-vs-v2.md

-# An (in)complete guide to zkSync 2.0
+# Comparing zkSync 1.x and zkSync 2.0

 This document covers the differencies between zkSync 1.x and 2.0, and aims to provide a tutorial on how to work with zkSync 2.0 protocol.

-## Differences between 1.x and 2.0
+## Differences

-The first and the most noticable difference is, of course, smart contracts support. zkSync 2.0 is capable of deploying and executing arbitrary smart contracts compiled from either Zinc programming language or Solidity.
+The first and the most noticable difference is, of course, smart contracts support. zkSync 2.0 is capable of deploying and executing arbitrary smart contracts compiled from Solidity (currently only version 0.8.0 is supported).

 More information on Zinc and Solidity in zkSync 2.0 is coming soon, stay tuned!